Rubayet19/personal-api-dashboard/memory.md

 - Comprehensive unit tests with pytest
 - Coverage reporting for code quality
 - Tests for rate limit parsing from different API formats
+- End-to-end test validating the complete user workflow from registration to API key management and statistics
+- Overall test coverage of 84% across the backend codebase
+- Tests for authentication, API key management, proxy functionality, rate limits, and statistics
+- Tests handling proper API name casing in Redis client operations
+- Robust parameter handling tests for all backend functions

 ### Dashboard Statistics